Gratin: Potatoes gratiné

-Potatoes gratiné is one of the most common gratins and is known by various names, including "gratin potatoes" and "Gratin de pommes de terre."
-Slices of boiled potato are put in a buttered fireproof dish, sprinkled with cheese, and browned in the oven or under the grill (broiler).
-They may also be baked under a steamed crust of potatoes.
-In North America, the dish is referred to variously as funeral potatoes, potatoes au gratin, scalloped potatoes, or au gratin potatoes.
+Potatoes gratiné is one of the most common gratins and is known by various names, including “gratin potatoes” and gratin de pommes de terre.
+Slices of boiled potato are put in a buttered fireproof dish, sprinkled with cheese, and browned in the oven.
+Sliced raw potatoes may also be baked in a liquid or sauce that steams them and forms a golden crust on top.
+In the US, the dish is referred to variously as funeral potatoes, potatoes au gratin, scalloped potatoes, or au gratin potatoes.
+In English-speaking Canada, it is called scalloped potatoes or potatoes au gratin.
 In French-speaking Canada, the dish is referred to as patates au gratin.
-Australians and New Zealanders refer to it as scalloped potatoes, potato scallops or (erroneously) potato cake.
-In North America, traditionally au gratin potatoes include cheese, and scalloped potatoes do not, but this classic differentiation has been lost to time.
+In Australia, it is known as potato bake, and New Zealanders refer to it as scalloped potatoes, potato scallops, or potato cake.
+In North America, traditionally, au gratin potatoes included cheese and scalloped potatoes did not, but this classic differentiation has been lost to time.

 Pommes de terre gratinées

 To make pommes de terre gratinées, or "potatoes with cheese," according to the recipe of Marcel Boulestin, large floury potatoes are baked in the oven, then halved and the flesh scooped from the skins.
 The flesh is mashed with butter, cream, grated cheese, and seasoning(s).
 The mix is then scooped back into the skins, arranged in a baking dish, sprinkled with grated cheese, and browned in the oven or under the grill.
-This preparation is also called twice-baked potatoes.
+This preparation is also called "twice-baked potatoes".